 Over the next few decades Healy would transfer to several different Catholic schools in Ontario and Quebec, taking up both the position of teacher and appointed superior.
 In 1903, she took up the most important and most vilified position of her career.
 She became the superior of Villa Barlow at St. Albans, Vermont.
 The school was well-known and held in high prestige as many of the daughters of wealthy New England families attended the academy.
 It was her job to help reign in the disarray occurring at the school.
 There were several outstanding debts, too few teachers for the number of students, and a constantly fluctuating enrollment.
 As headmistress of the school and superior of the convent, she displayed strength and calm in her ability to solve the problems the school faced.
 She was also revered among the other nuns for her ability to pray for incredibly long hours during the day, her obedience of gospel discipline and her good manners.

 After fifteen years at Villa Barlow, Healy was transferred to the College of Norte Dame on Staten Island, New York where she once again was given the post as superior.
 It was here that she spent the last year of her life.
-Eliza Healy (Sister Mary Magdalen) died from cancer in 1918.
+Eliza Healy (Sister Mary Magdalen) died from cancer on September 13, 1918.
+She was 71 at the time of her death.